 Now is the time to do all the small engine repairs and maintenance on your snowblower, lawnmower, and make sure your snow shovels are in good shape.
 Doing basic maintenance on your small engine items like oil & filter changes, carburetor cleaning, and air filter changes can make sure those machines are ready to go when you need them.
 Tuning up your snowblower may seem an obvious one but doing end of season maintenance on your lawnmower also makes sure it’s good to be stored for the winter and will be ready to go when the spring rolls around.

 There’s nothing better than sitting around a fire on a blustery winter night but they’re also a leading cause of house fires every year.
 In fact there are over 25,000 chimney fires every year in the United States.
 These fires cause hundreds of millions of dollars in damages each year.
 Making sure your chimney is clean is a critical part of making sure your home is prepped for winter.

 As fires burn, a dark tar like substance called creosote is formed from the combustion process.
 It builds up and condenses on the walls of the chimney over time.
 If not cleaned regularly, this buildup can reach a highly flammable threshold.
 Once a fire is lit and reaches the creosote lined chimney, it will quickly ignite and be extremely difficult to extinguish and contain.
 These fires can easily spread to other areas of the home and are extremely dangerous.

-You can clean the chimney yourself with a long wire brush.
+Click here to learn how you can clean the chimney yourself with a long wire brush.
 Or you can hire a professional to typically clean your chimney for around $200-$500.
 Find a certified chimney sweep in your area.